Scopeweb/scopeweb/user/pages/05.blog/2018-08-08-google-chrome-ssl-changes/post.md

 Does your website already have an HTTPS connection?
 You’re doing the right thing!
 Just be aware of this change, but you won’t have to make any changes.
 <div class="mb-5"></div>

 _Thanks for reading!
-Feel free to clap for us to keep us motivated to write more content if you found this piece helpful._
+Feel free to share this article with any of your friends, relatives or colleagues if you found this piece helpful._

 _You can connect with me on Twitter: [https://twitter.com/stmoerman](https://twitter.com/stmoerman)_